Jalen Harris

-Jalen Harris (born August 14, 1998) is an American professional basketball player for the Westchester Knicks of the NBA G League.
+Jalen Harris (born August 14, 1998) is an American professional basketball player for the Winnipeg Sea Bears of the Canadian Elite Basketball League (CEBL).
 He played college basketball for the Louisiana Tech Bulldogs and the Nevada Wolf Pack.
-Harris was suspended from the NBA for the 2021–22 season due to a drug violation.
+Harris was suspended from the National Basketball Association for the 2021–22 season due to a drug violation.

-Early life and high school career
+Early life

-Harris was born in Dallas, the son of Karlin Kennedy and Erion Harris, both of whom played basketball at SMU, and has two younger brothers and a sister.
-His mother gave birth to him at the age of 19 but returned to the floor at SMU for her junior season and graduated as the Mustangs' all-time leader in points, rebounds, blocks, and field-goal percentage.
-Harris grew up in Duncanville and played basketball, football, and baseball.
+Harris was born in Dallas, Texas, the son of Karlin Kennedy and Erion Harris, both of whom played basketball at SMU, and has two younger brothers and a sister.
+His mother gave birth to him at the age of 19 but returned to the floor at SMU for her junior season and graduated as the Mustangs' all-time leader in points, rebounds, blocks and field-goal percentage.
+Harris grew up in Duncanville and played basketball, football and baseball.
 He gave up football after an injury in middle school, after which he trained with his father to become a high-level basketball player.
 His father formed the travel team Dallas Heroes around his son in middle school.